-Bryn Davies is a Research Associate in the Applied Mathematics & Mathematical Physics Section of the Department of Mathematics.
+Bryn Davies is a Marie Skłodowska-Curie Fellow in the Applied Mathematics & Mathematical Physics Section of the Department of Mathematics.
 He is an applied analyst and his research establishes rigorous mathematical solutions for fundamental problems in wave physics.
-He uses techniques from the analysis of PDEs, spectral theory and asymptotic methods to study wave propagation in complex media.
-He uses integral methods, homogenization and asymptotic techniques to study problems from the fields of topological insulators, subwavelength waveguides, enhanced sensing and bio-inspired metamaterials.
+He uses techniques from the analysis of PDEs, spectral theory and asymptotic methods to study wave propagation in complex media and to inform the design of experimental setups.
+He has developed theory for applications including topological waveguides, high-contrast nano-particles, enhanced sensors and bio-inspired metamaterials.

 UK Metamaterials Network